 If the service requires more time to cleanup, it sends STOP_PENDING status messages, along with a wait hint, so the service controller knows how long to wait before reporting to the system that service shutdown is complete.
 However, to prevent a service from stopping shutdown, there is a limit to how long the service controller waits.
-If the service is being shut down through the Services snap-in, the limit is 125 seconds.
-If the operating system is rebooting, the time limit is specified in the WaitToKillServiceTimeout value of the following registry key:
+If the service is being shut down through the Services snap-in, the limit is 125 seconds, or 125,000 milliseconds.
+If the operating system is rebooting, the time limit is specified in the WaitToKillServiceTimeout value (in milliseconds) of the following registry key:

 Customers require fast shutdown of the operating system.
 For example, if a computer running on UPS power cannot complete shutdown before the UPS runs out of power, data can be lost.
 Therefore, services should complete their cleanup tasks as quickly as possible.
 It is a good practice to minimize unsaved data by saving data on a regular basis, keeping track of the data that is saved to disk, and only saving your unsaved data on shutdown.
 Because the computer is being shut down, do not spend time releasing allocated memory or other system resources.
 If you need to notify a server that you are exiting, minimize the time spent waiting for a reply, because network problems could delay the shutdown of your service.